Meet Our Board of Directors

 John Howe

-John Howe is the founder and Director of the STEM Institutes hosted by Poudre School District in Fort Collins and is a co-founder of Engineering Brightness.
-He is a Graduate Research Assistant and PhD student at Colorado State University with a research focus on broadening participation in STEM.
+John Howe is a retired educator and the founder and former Director of the STEM Institutes hosted by Poudre School District in Fort Collins.
+He is a co-founder of Engineering Brightness and was a Graduate Research Assistant at Colorado State University with a research focus on broadening participation in STEM.
 John was recognized by the Fort Collins Rotary Club as a Paul Harris Fellow for his dedication and commitment to furthering STEM education and was the Colorado Aerospace Education Teacher of the Year.
 John is a recipient of the Federal Aviation Administration CO-WY Award and is a pilot and active volunteer for the Experimental Aircraft Association.
-John was the McDonald’s NASSP Assistant Principal of the Year for Wyoming and is a mentor for Team America Rocketry Challenge.
+John was the McDonald’s NASSP Assistant Principal of the Year for Wyoming and was a mentor for Team America Rocketry Challenge.
 John has published and presented at the local, state, national and international level on STEM education.
+He is a native of South Dakota.

 Author